 When I try something out or develop something new I don’t always do this in a VM, I use directly my productive system (I wouldn’t recommend it but I do it anyway).
-But by changes in the registry you can bring the PC in such a state that you have to set it up again.
-To avoid this, I look at this blog a way to create a backup of the registry and this can be restored at a later date.
+But changes in the registry can bring the PC into such a state that you have to set it up again.
+To avoid this, in this blog I look at a way to create a backup of the registry that can be restored at a later date.

-The Windows Registry (RegEdit) is a storage the store settings for the Windows OS as well as for apps.
+The Windows Registry (RegEdit) is a storage that stores settings for the Windows OS as well as for apps.
 The Registry is a hierarchical database.
-The registry hold configuration used by services, kernel, device drivers and others.
+The registry holds configuration used by services, kernel, device drivers, and others.

 Create a backup